Brqje/AdiBags-BetterCategories/README.md

 # AdiBags-BetterCategories
-# Baroque edit for Classic: WotLK 3.4, TBC 2.5 and Vanilla 1.15
+# Baroque edit for Classic: Vanilla 1.15, TBC 2.5 and WotLK 3.4

 The wonderful AdiBags addon contains a filter for automatically classifying items by the categories and subcategories given by the game itself.